The eclectic city of Naha is the capital of Okinawa and has no shortage of places to see and fun things to do in this island paradise.

 With tens of thousands of servings eaten every day, it is no exaggeration to say that Okinawa soba is soul food for the people of Okinawa.

-Although these days the name 'soba' usually refers to buckwheat noodles, Okinawa soba uses noodles made with 100% flour, containing no buckwheat.
-As a result, the color, thickness, and crimp of the noodles vary by region.
+The term 'soba' typically refers to buckwheat noodles, but Okinawa soba is made with noodles that are 100% flour, containing no buckwheat.
+Consequently, the color, thickness, and crimp of the noodles differ depending on the region.

-The soup is made with a combination of pork bone and bonito stock, seasoned with salt, and toppings include pork ribs, soki (boneless pork ribs), and stir-fried vegetables.
+The soup is prepared using a blend of pork bone and bonito stock, seasoned with salt.
+Toppings for the dish include pork ribs, soki (boneless pork ribs), and stir-fried vegetables.

 12. Awamori